+- User-specific access code

+Protect write access to the device pa

-- User-specific access code Protect write access to the device parameters via the local display, web browser or operating tool (e.g. FieldCare, DeviceCare).
-Access authorization is clearly regulated through the use of a user-specific access code. - WLAN passphrase The network key protects a connection between an operating unit (e.g. notebook or tablet) and the device via the WLAN interface which can be ordered as an option. - Infrastructure mode When the device is operated in infrastructure mode, the WLAN passphrase corresponds to the WLAN passphrase configured on the operator side.
+- Protect write access to the device parameters via the local display, web browser or operating tool (e.g. FieldCare, DeviceCare).
+Access authorization is clearly regulated through the use of a user-specific access code.

+- WLAN passphrase

+- The network key protects a connection between an operating unit (e.g. notebook or tablet) and the device via the WLAN interface which can be ordered as an option.

+- Infrastructure mode

+- When the device is operated in infrastructure mode, the WLAN passphrase corresponds to the WLAN passphrase configured on the operator side.